 Lifetime’s ‘My Diary of Lies’ (originally titled ‘Secret Diary of a Cheerleader’) is a compelling thriller movie that keeps viewers hooked until the end.
 Natalie struggles to adjust to her new school after her mother Caroline’s job transfer.
 She gets excited when she qualifies for the popular cheer squad and befriends the cheer captain, Madison.
 However, things turn dark when one of the cheerleaders ends up dead, and Natalie discovers that it is not the first death on the team.
 Suspicious of the situation, she pens her thoughts in her diary, only to have it mysteriously go missing.

 Soon, the diary’s contents go public, but Natalie realizes that all her words have been edited out of context.
 Now a prime suspect in the cheerleaders’ deaths, she and her mother must prove her innocence before it’s too late.
 Featuring engaging performances by actors like Noémi VanSlyke, Amanda Jones, Laurie Fortier, and Tyler Harlow, the Dylan Vox directorial presents a realistic portrayal of high school politics and a person being framed for a crime they did not commit.
-All this makes one wonder if ‘My Diary of Lies’ draws any inspiration from actual incidents.
+All this makes one wonder if ‘My Diary of Lies’ is based on true incidents.
 If you wish to learn the same, we’ve got you covered!

-Is My Diary of Lies a True Story?
+My Diary of Lies is a Fictional Story

 No, ‘My Diary of Lies’ is not based on a true story.
 Its thrilling narrative can instead be credited to writer Jason-Shane Scott, who has previously showcased his skills in movies like ‘Deadly Daughter Switch,’ ‘Abduction Runs in the Family,’ and ‘Dying for a Baby.’
 Naturally, his years of experience helped him craft a refreshing take on a murder mystery set in a high school.
 While the Lifetime movie is purely fictional, it deals with true-to-life themes like teenagers’ secretive nature, manipulation, and people in power trying to silence someone who speaks the truth.